What is Dr. Stim wireless TENS Unit?

-A TENS (transcutaneous electric nerve stimulation) unit is a small, rechargeable battery-powered, portable machine that stimulates nerves to control pain.
+A TENS (transcutaneous electric nerve stimulation) unit is a small, Rechargeable battery-powered, portable machine that stimulates muscles to control pain.
 This treatment works best for those trying to reduce short-term (acute) pain.
 However, it is used successfully to treat chronic pain.

 TENS units are adjustable and provide the right stimulation for your particular issue.
 The unit is placed in different areas of your body, depending on where you have the pain.
 The current then travels through your skin, stimulating specific nerve pathways.
 There is no need to worry about the electrical current because it is mild and will not shock.
 It will produce a mild tingling or massaging sensation.
 Clinically, TENS has been widely used for patients with pain.
 It is a very safe and non-invasive technique.

 The TENS unit is suitable for both acute pain and chronic pain conditions such as:

 - Post-operative pain